 Team motivation does not have to be expensive.
 Assuming you already offer fair pay and benefits, nonmonetary strategies can be just as effective.
 According to a 2009 survey conducted by McKinsey & Company, nonfinancial incentives were rated as more powerful motivators than financial incentives.
 Use this to your advantage.

 Keep motivational efforts simple and aligned with both your company goals and your rep’s personal goals.
-Below are seven nonmonetary ways to motivate your teams.
+Below are seven nonmonetary examples of how to motivate a sales team.

 Publicly acknowledge the efforts that reps are making to help the company succeed.
 And don’t focus on celebrating only major wins, such as reaching quota; celebrating small wins can significantly increase motivation as you assign value and recognize great underlying behaviors (e.g., quality customer interactions).